The Supersonic Project: The Early Evolutionary Path of SIGOs: Numerical Setup and Object Classification

 \section{Numerical Setup and Object Classification}

 Using the cosmological and hydrodynamic simulation code {\tt AREPO}, we present a suite of $4$ simulations demonstrating the effect of molecular hydrogen cooling on the properties of SIGOs.
-The main parameters of these simulations are listed in Table \ref{Table:Sims}.
-Here, we indicate runs with molecular hydrogen cooling using ``H$2$", and indicate runs without molecular hydrogen cooling (simply using adiabatic and atomic hydrogen cooling) with ``H".
-Runs without the stream velocity are labelled with ``$0$v," whereas runs with a $2\sigma$ stream velocity (a 2 $v_{\rm rms}$ relative velocity between baryons and dark matter) are labelled as $2$v.
-The stream velocity in the latter runs is implemented as a uniform boost to baryon velocities in the x direction in the initial conditions--at the initial redshift of z$=200$, this is a boost of $11.8 $ km s$^{-1}$.
+The main parameters of these simulations are listed in Table~\ref{Table:Sims}.
+Here, we indicate Runs with molecular hydrogen cooling using ``H$2$", and indicate runs without molecular hydrogen cooling (simply using adiabatic and atomic hydrogen cooling) with ``H".
+Runs without the stream velocity are labelled with ``$0$v", whereas Runs with a $2\sigma$ stream velocity (a 2 $v_{\rm rms}$ relative velocity between baryons and dark matter) are labelled as ``$2$v".
+The stream velocity in the latter Runs is implemented as a uniform boost to baryon velocities in the x direction in the initial conditions--at the initial redshift of $z=200$, this is a boost of $11.8 $ km s$^{-1}$.

 Our initial conditions were generated using transfer functions calculated using a modified version of {\tt CMBFAST} \citep{seljak96} taking into account the first-order correction of scale dependent temperature fluctuations \citep[e.g.,][]{NB,naoznarayan13} and second-order corrections to the equations presented in \citet{TH}, describing the evolution of the stream velocity.
 We use two transfer functions, one each for the baryons and DM, as the evolution of the gas fraction strongly depends on the initial conditions of the baryons \citep[e.g.,][]{Naoz+09, naoz11,naoz12, Naoz+13, park+20}.
+The glass file for baryons uses positions shifted by a random vector, rather than tracing the dark matter density perturbations \citep{Yoshida+03b}.

 Our simulations use $512^3$ DM particles with a mass of $1.9\times 10^3$ M$_\odot$ and $512^3$ Voronoi mesh cells corresponding to a gas mass of $360$ M$_\odot$, in a box $2$ comoving Mpc on a side.
+This box size aims to study a patch of the Universe with constant stream velocity, as a proof of concept, rather than analysing structure formation in larger regions with variable stream velocity.
 Following \citet{chiou+19,Chiou+21, Lake+21, Nakazoto+22}, we choose $\sigma_8 = 1.7$, representing a rare, overdense region where structure forms early in a large volume, in order to increase the number of gas objects in our simulation, allowing increased statistical power.
-The simulations begin at z$=200$, and they run to z$=20$.
+The simulations begin at $z=200$, and they run to $z=20$.